James McGill: Legacy

 McGill's major assets included real estate in Lower and Upper Canada and investments in Britain; the latter not specified as to character or amount.
 There were also extensive mortgage holdings.
 In his will, old friends were remembered, the Montreal poor, the Hôtel-Dieu de Montréal, the Grey Nuns, the Hôpital-Général de Québec and two Glasgow charities.
 Even though Alexander Henry grumbled that McGill's fortune, "went to strangers... (and) his wife's children, Mrs McGill is left comfortable, but young Desrivières (the son of McGill's youngest stepson) will have £60,000".

 McGill's most important legacy was the £10,000 and his summer home that he left to the Royal Institution for the Advancement of Learning.
 The bequest not only funded McGill University, but it also stretched to establish several other colleges and universities, including the University of British Columbia, which was known as the McGill University College of British Columbia until 1915; the University of Victoria, an affiliated junior college of McGill until 1916; and, Dawson College which began in 1945 as a satellite campus of McGill to absorb the anticipated influx of students after World War II.

 James McGill was buried, alongside his fur-trading associate John Porteous, in the old Protestant "Dufferin Square Cemetery".
 When the cemetery was eradicated in 1875, his remains were reinterred in front of the Arts Building on the McGill University campus.
 Plaques are displayed on Stockwell Street, Glasgow commemorating his birthplace and his foundation of the university, in the undercroft of Bute Hall at the University of Glasgow, recognizing the historic link between Glasgow and McGill universities and in McGill Metro station, in Montreal.

-McGill Primary School in Pollok, Glasgow, was named after James McGill.
-It is now closed.
+McGill Street in Montreal is named after McGill.
+The former McGill Primary School in Pollok, Glasgow, now closed, was named after him as well.